TeodorLys/YAMSteak/README.md

 # YAMSteak
 This software is for generating YAML configuration file through a GUI.
-You create a config.yml file and define which fields are needed and define what type of gui element it should be
+You create a config.yml file and define which fields are needed and define what type of gui element it should be.

+Super janky, thrown together in about 3 days but it works!
+Quick fix FTW

 ## Example
 ##### Config.yml
 ``` YAML